Urticaria in Child

 - Erythema multiforme – Fixed for several days, does not respond to antihistamines, and associated with dusky, necrotic centers (rather than the pale edematous center of urticaria).

-- Papular urticaria / insect bites – Often excoriated and lasts longer than 24 hours.
+- Papular urticaria / insect bites – Lesions are often excoriated and last longer than 24 hours.

 - Contact dermatitis (irritant, allergic) may have an unusual geometric shape correlating to the inciting irritant and often develops blisters.